Signature of a Cosmic String Wake at $z=3$: Acknowledgement

 \section{Acknowledgement}

-The author is grateful to Dr. Robert Brandenberger and Dr. Adam Amara for useful discussions and feedback.
-He also wishes to acknowledge CAPES (Science Without Borders) for a student fellowship.
-This research was enabled in part by support provided by Calcul Quebec (http://www.calculquebec.ca/en/) and Compute Canada (www.computecanada.ca).
-An NSERC Discovery Grant has also supported the research at McGill.
+The author is grateful to Dr. Robert Brandenberger, Dr. Adam Amara and Dr. Joachim Harnois Deraps for useful discussions and feedback, and also would like to thank the anonymous referee for his/her valuable suggestions on this work.
+He also wishes to acknowledge CAPES (Science Without Borders) for a student fellowship, NSERC Discovery Grant, which supported the research at McGill and FNRS, which made possible the research at CURL.
+This research was enabled by the support provided by Calcul Quebec (http://www.calculquebec.ca/en/), SciNet (https://www.scinethpc.ca) and Compute Canada (www.computecanada.ca).